How to Sell Your Old Phone for the Best Price (2026 Guide)

 Swappa, eBay, and Facebook Marketplace let you sell directly to another consumer without a middleman cutting their margin.
 That removes the recycler’s 20-30% buffer, which is why peer-to-peer prices typically run 10-20% higher than buyback sites for the same device in the same condition.
 A phone a recycler quotes at $150 might sell for $185-200 on Swappa to a buyer who simply wants a discounted handset rather than the $400 refurbished version at a carrier store.

 Swappa is the lowest-risk option for phones specifically.
 Every listing is verified by Swappa’s team before it goes live, IMEI checks are built in, and the buyer pool consists entirely of people looking for tech, not general shoppers who stumbled on an ad.
-The fee is a flat 3% on each side, which is far cheaper than eBay’s 13% final value fee.
+The fee is a flat 3% on the buyer side, which is far cheaper than eBay’s 13% final value fee.
 The downside is audience size: Swappa’s reach is smaller than eBay or Facebook, and older or uncommon models can sit for weeks. eBay’s massive global audience means faster sales, but the 13% cut and the risk of buyer disputes eat into the premium.
 Facebook Marketplace charges zero fees and enables local cash transactions, but there’s no vetting, no payment protection, and scammers are common enough that cash-in-hand in a public location is the safest approach.

 Recycle Damaged or Old Phones